On the Grothendieck-Serre Conjecture about principal bundles and its generalizations: Introduction and main results

 \subsection{Section Theorems}

 The following Section Theorem will be used in the proof of Theorem~\ref{th:GrSerre} in Section~\ref{sect:ProofOfGrSerre}.

-\begin{theorem} Let $U$ be a semi-local scheme.
-Assume that either $U$ is a scheme over an infinite field, or $U$ is a scheme over a finite field and the residue fields of all closed point of $U$ are finite.
+\begin{theorem} Let $U$ be an affine semi-local scheme.
+Assume that either $U$ is a scheme over an infinite field, or $U$ is a scheme over a finite field and the residue fields of all the closed points of $U$ are finite.
 Let~$\bG$ be a reductive group scheme over $U$.
-Assume that $Z$ is a closed subscheme of $\A^1_U-(U\times0)$ finite over~$U$.
+Assume that $Z$ is a closed subscheme of $\A^1_U$ finite over~$U$.
 Let~$\cE$ be a principal $\bG$-bundle over $\A^1_U$ trivial over $\A^1_U-Z$.
-Then for every section $\Delta:U\to\A^1_U$ of the projection $\A^1_U\to U$ the principal $\bG$-bundle $\Delta^*\cE$ is trivial. \end{theorem} This is a generalization of~\cite[Thm.~2]{FedorovPanin} and of~\cite[Thm.~1.4]{PaninFiniteFields} from simple simply-connected to reductive group schemes.
+Then for every section $\Delta\colon U\to\A^1_U$ of the projection $\A^1_U\to U$ the principal $\bG$-bundle $\Delta^*\cE$ is trivial. \end{theorem} This is a generalization of~\cite[Thm.~2]{FedorovPanin} and of~\cite[Thm.~1.6]{PaninFiniteFieldsIzvestiya} from simple simply-connected to reductive group schemes.
 This theorem will be proved in Section~\ref{sect:ProofFP}.

 For not necessarily semi-local $U$ we have a weaker statement, which will be used in Section~\ref{sect:ProofOfMain} to prove Theorem~\ref{th:main}.